KingFelix/emerald/_posts/2019-08-14-lactose-intolerance.md

 **Step 2:** Open RStudio and open a project.
 - Go to "File" in the top left corner of your laptop screen and then click on "New Project..."

-**Step 3:** Write the following code to download the myDNA to analyze your DNA.
+**Step 3:** Type the following code to download the myDNA package to analyze your DNA:
-Type the following code:
 - install.packages("BiocManager")
 - BiocManager::install("IngaPa/myDNAS")
 Your code should look like this: